conan-io/docs/reference/commands/creator/create.rst

                             alternative test folder name, by default is "test_package".
 "None" if test stage needs to be disabled
-      -k, --keep-source     Optional.
+      -k, -ks, --keep-source
+                            Optional.
 Do not remove the source folder in local cache.
 Use for testing purposes only
       -kb, --keep-build     Optional.
 Do not remove the build folder in local cache.
 Use for testing purposes only